Prehistoricman/simple-auto-twitch-recorder/README.md

 `python twitch_recorder.py vargskelethor`

 To change the default streamer, edit the string at the top of the script where it says `streamer = "..."`

+To save the videos in a different directory, write a second argument to the script with the path:

+`python twitch_recorder.py drdisrespect ../videos/`

+The directory it points to must exist already.
+The script will not create the given directory and will error if it doesn't exist.

+The default file save location is also at the top of the script.
+It is "./" which is the current directory of the terminal that launches python.

 ## Issues
 After the first stream has been recorded, it spams the console with errors from streamlink.